manussekhar/German_Notes/Cases/Akkusative Propositions.md

 I am playing -> Ich spiele
 We are playing without him -> Wir spielen ohne
 He is going -> Er geht
-The river is going t
+The river is going to A